Report an Error

 We recommend the ATI Radeon X800 CrossFire Edition for gaming with highest details at resolutions up to, and including, 1280x720.

-Being a dual-slot card, its power draw is not exactly known.
+Being a dual-slot card, the ATI Radeon X800 CrossFire Edition does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 2x DVI.
 Radeon X800 CrossFire Edition is connected to the rest of the system using a PCIe 1.0 x16 interface.

 ||Oct 28th, 2005